resurtm/roguelike/README.md

 - Ubuntu LTS
 - MacOS 14.7.1

 It doesn't work in WSL and WSLg at the moment.
-However it might work with native MS Windows 11+.
+However, it might work with native MS Windows 11+.

 ## Roadmap & Future Plans